EinarBalan/EinarBalan.github.io/blog/posts/4-goodness.md

 12. **TRY NEW THINGS**. most of the time when I try something new I don't like it. but that's part of the fun. at least now you never need to try that thing again. on the other hand, you might find your new favorite thing.

-13. **ALLOW YOURSELF TO BE BORED**. don't be that guy that pulls their phonephone1 out at the urinal. just let yourself be alone in your thoughts. it's not a coincidence that a lot of people's best ideas come to them in the shower. you can have that more often if you keep your phone in your pocket.
+13. **ALLOW YOURSELF TO BE BORED**. don't be that guy that pulls their phone out at the urinal. just let yourself be alone in your thoughts. it's not a coincidence that a lot of people's best ideas come to them in the shower. you can have that more often if you keep your phone in your pocket.

 14. **DON'T BEAT YOURSELF UP**. you're going to make mistakes. what matters is how you learn from them. a bit cliche, but true.